keep-starknet-strange/broly/README.md

 ## Why Broly?

 Broly is a showcase of the power of Starknet brought to the Bitcoin ecosystem.
 With Broly, a user without any funds on Bitcoin can get their data inscribed on Bitcoin for a `STRK` fee.
-All they need is a Bitcoin and a Starknet wallet extension.
+TTT All they need is a Bitcoin and a Starknet wallet extension.
 They broadcast their request transaction to Starknet.
 The data is stored in the Broly contract.
 A user running the `inscribor` service can pick up the request, inscribe the data on Bitcoin, and transfer it to the requester's Bitcoin address.
 The `inscribor` can submit the creation and transfer transactions to the Broly contract on Starknet, and get the full verification of the correctness of the transaction execution.

 Try [Broly](https://www.broly-btc.com/)!